RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 We can think of this as rotating the x-axis (1, 0) by an angle `a` (remember, when writing code `cosf` and `sinf` functions work in radians mode).
 Similarly, we can think about how to rotate the y-axis by the same angle `a`, and we would get a similar result of (-sin(a), cos(a)).
 One way to realize this is from a useful function called `skew`.

 {% highlight cpp %}
-v2 skew(v2 a)
-{
-	return v2(-a.y, a.x);
+v2 skew(v2 a) { return v2(-a.y, a.x); }
-}
 {% endhighlight %}

 ![skew_2d.png](/assets/skew_2d.png)

 It returns vector `a` rotated by 90 degrees counter-clockwise.
-So to to rotate a vector 90 degrees counter-clockwise we flip the x and y components, and negate the x final component.
+To rotate a vector 90 degrees counter-clockwise we flip the x and y components, and negate the x final component.
 It comes from the concept of a skew-symmetric matrix, one that can [perform a cross-product](https://en.wikipedia.org/wiki/Skew-symmetric_matrix#Cross_product).
 We won't really go over this, I'm just mentioning it for anyone curious what the name means.

 As it turns out, whenever we write down any vector, a such as (1, 2) or (10, -13) we are using what's called a [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)), or a [space](https://findnerd.com/list/view/Computer-Graphics-Different-Spaces/6982/).
 Our vectors are not merely (1, 2) or (10, -13), they are actually expressed as multipliers of the x and y axes.